MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-use-vscode-extension-to-debug-locally.md

 2. In VS Code
     1. Open "Extensions" (Ctrl+Shift+X)
-    2. Click the `...` menu at top of Extensions sidebar
+    2. Select the `...` menu at top of Extensions sidebar
-    3. Click "Install from VSIX"
+    3. Select "Install from VSIX"
     4. Select location of the downloaded file

 > [!NOTE]